June 24, 2021

 The New Jersey Economic Development Authority (NJEDA) serves as the State’s principal agency for driving economic growth.
 The NJEDA is committed to making New Jersey a national model for inclusive and sustainable economic development by focusing on key strategies to help build strong and dynamic communities, create good jobs for New Jersey residents, and provide pathways to a stronger and fairer economy.
 Through partnerships with a diverse range of stakeholders, the NJEDA creates and implements initiatives to enhance the economic vitality and quality of life in the State and strengthen New Jersey’s long-term economic competitiveness.

-Gensler is a global architecture, design, and planning firm with 50 locations across Asia, Europe, Australia, the Middle East, and the Americas.
+Gensler is a global architecture, design, and planning firm with over 50 locations across Asia, Europe, Australia, the Middle East, and the Americas.
 Founded in 1965, the firm serves more than 3,500 active clients in virtually every industry.
 Gensler designers strive to make the places people live, work, and play more inspiring, more resilient, and more impactful.